 Prescriptions are accepted from EIU and outside providers.
 Student Health Insurance is paying part of the cost for prescriptions filled at the EIU Pharmacy.
 Copays are $5, $10, and $20 for most covered medications.
 Most contraceptives are available at no copay.
 Contact the Pharmacy at (217) 581-7779.

-Payments may be made via cash or by billing the student’s university account.
-The Pharmacy is unable to accept the following forms of payment: debit or credit cards, Panther debit, and checks.
+Payments may be made via cash, debit/credit cards, or by billing the student’s university account.
+The Pharmacy is unable to accept the following forms of payment: Panther debit and checks.
 Additionally, the Pharmacy does not accept individual insurance or Medicaid cards.

 Who can use the Pharmacy?